isomerpages/imda-codesg/_infocomm-media-clubs-cca/Be Part of the Infocomm Media Club Community.md

 #### **Scenario A: Where the club has an description page**

-Please add in, “An Infocomm Media Club, powered by the Infocomm Media Development Authority.” next to your club name, where appropriate.
+Please add “An Infocomm Media Club, powered by the Infocomm Media Development Authority” next to your club name, where appropriate.

 Download the image [here](https://file.go.gov.sg/imdaimctagline.JPG)

 #### **Scenario B: Where the club is mentioned in a list**

-Please add in, “An Infocomm Media Club, powered by the Infocomm Media Development Authority” next to your club name, where appropriate.<br>
+Please add “An Infocomm Media Club, powered by the Infocomm Media Development Authority” next to your club name, where appropriate.<br>

 E.g. Chess Club, Green Club, Infocomm Club (An Infocomm Media Club, powered by the Infocomm Media Development Authority) and Library Club.